-For more information from Community Education
+For more information from Community Education The Community Education office is located in the Clock Tower Center on the DACC campus at 2000 East Main St., Danville, IL 61832.

-The Community Education office is located in the DACC Village Mall Office, 2917 N. Vermilion St., Danville, IL 61832.
 For more information call Community Education at 554-1667 or 554-1668 or e-mail commed@dacc.edu.
 Complete courses descriptions at: www.dacc.edu/cce